- SAP resources are often displeased with Brightwork for not being sufficiently pro-SAP.

 Are the Answers Representative of the General IT Readership?

-Unlike the publications of IDC Takes Money to Publish SAP Provided Sample on S/4HANA, How Accurate Was The Forrester TCO Study?, or How Accurate Was ASUG on its S/4HANA Poll?, who immediately present any sample they have as representative (or like ASUG, don’t even mention how many samples are included in the poll), we are not presenting this poll as representative of the general IT readership.
+Unlike the publications of IDC Takes Money to Publish SAP Provided Sample on S/4HANA, How Accurate Was The Forrester TCO Study?, or How Accurate Was ASUG on its S/4HANA Poll?.
+Those that immediately present any sample they have as representative (or like ASUG, don’t even mention how many samples are included in the poll), we are not offering this poll as representative of the general IT readership.

 This poll had 49 responses.